We are honoured to have a diverse team of talented and experience community members on the Langley Memorial Hospital Foundation Board of Directors.

 Liz Bailey-Connor is passionate about cultivating a thriving culture and enhancing the capabilities and engagement of employees at First West Credit Union.
 She has worked at First West since 2008.

-Liz has background as a secondary school teacher and Chartered Psychologist in the UK; and operational leadership experience with a large provincial organization.
+Liz has experience as a secondary school teacher and a Chartered Psychologist in the UK and operational leadership experience with a large provincial organization in Canada.
 She brings over 25 years’ experience working in the Human Resources field and applies her knowledge and expertise to her current role of Senior Vice President, People Services.

-She is a business and results oriented professional with extensive experience in all aspects of human resources and other areas of operations.
+Liz is a business- and results-oriented professional with extensive experience in all aspects of human resources and other areas of operations.
 Liz is a thought leader and advocate for continuous improvement, inclusion, and positive cultural change.

-Liz also volunteers and serves in the community (previous experience as Treasurer on Board of a non-profit society) and is the mother of two daughters.
-She enjoys reading/book club and walks with her Golden Retriever.
+Liz also volunteers and serves in the community, has previous experience as Treasurer on a non-profit society Board, and is the mother of two daughters.
+She enjoys reading, book club and walks with her golden retriever.

 Thelma is a long-time resident of Langley.
 After graduating from UBC, she worked in health care as a clinical dietician, a community nutritionist and later held management positions in a community hospital and for Fraser Valley Health Region.

-Since retirement she has participated as a member of the Langley Memorial Hospital Auxiliary working in the Penny Pincher thrift store, has held executive positions in the organization for the past 17 years, and is currently the first Vice President.
-Thelma also volunteers with the Patient Voices Network – her current assignment is to the Senior LINC program.
+Since retirement Thelma has participated as a member of the Langley Memorial Hospital Auxiliary where she has held executive positions in the organization for the past 17 years, worked in the Penny Pincher thrift store, and is currently serving as the first Vice President.
+Thelma also volunteers with the Patient Voices Network.
+Her current assignment is to the Senior Langley Integrated Network of Care (LINC) program.

-Thelma also has previous volunteer experiences with a Provincial Professional Organization, The Osteoporosis Society, Canadian Diabetes Association as well as with PAC’s and Sports Organizations while her two sons were in school.
+Thelma also has previous volunteer experiences with the Osteoporosis Society and Canadian Diabetes Association as well as with PACs and sports organizations while her two sons were in school.

 Since 1995, Rebecca has built a successful legal practice in the areas of Family Law and Mediation; Real Estate law; and Wills and Estates.
 As a prominent lawyer in the Langley area, she has been a passionate community voice and advocate for many worthwhile organizations including Langley Community Services, Rotary Club of Langley Sunrise and Langley Memorial Hospital Foundation.

-40 years ago, Manjit immigrated from India, where she was working on completing her Masters in History at the Punjab University, to Langley in 1971.
-Manjit immigrated to join her husband, Darcy Gill, and the family business at Cloverdale Fule Ltd. Manjit and her husband are still running this business, which has been based in Langley since 1941, and have since expanded two more businesses – Darman Recycling Canada and Darman Recycling USA.
+Forty years ago, Manjit emigrated from India, where she was working on completing her Masters in History at the Punjab University.
+Moving to Langley she joined her husband, Darcy Gill, to help run the family business, Cloverdale Fuel Ltd., which has been based in Langley since 1941.
+Manjit and Darcy now also run two other businesses – Darman Recycling Canada and Darman Recycling USA.

-Over the past 20 years, Manjit has sat on various committees, charities and boards where she is an active member of the Langley community, as well as the multicultural community.
-She has contributed many volunteers hours with various charities, and was the recipient of the Paul Harris Award, which was awarded by the Rotary Club Newton.
+Over the past 20 years, Manjit has sat on various charity committees and boards in the Langley community as well as the multicultural community.
+She has contributed many volunteer hours through various charities and was the recipient of the Paul Harris Award, which was awarded by the Rotary Club Newton.

-Manjit is excited to be part of the Langley Memorial Hospital Foundation Board, as she has a personal connection to the hospital where her two children and three grandchildren were born.
-She hopes to bring positive energy and contributions to the hospital in order to help it grow to be the best-equipped and staffed facility to meet the needs of Langley residents.
-Manjit enjoys travelling, writing poetry, reading novels and speanding time with her three grandchildren.
+Manjit is excited to be part of the Langley Memorial Hospital Foundation Board of Directors.
+Two of her children and three grandchildren were born at the hospital.
+She hopes to bring positive energy and meaningful contributions that will enable the hospital to grow to meet the needs of Langley residents.
+Manjit enjoys travelling, writing poetry, reading novels and spending time with her grandchildren.

 Kelly is a Senior Manager with the Langley office of BDO Canada LLP.
 With over thirty years of experience providing accounting and tax services to private company clients, Kelly works with business owners in the medical, retail, manufacturing, agriculture, real estate rental, and professional services industries.

-Kelly has lived in Langley all her life and she and both her children were born in Langley Memorial Hospital.
-In fact, Kelly’s family has lived in Langley for five generations and she feels strongly about the importance of living, working, and giving back to our community.
-Kelly has volunteered as Treasurer with Soroptimist International of the Langleys, Chair of Bras For A Cause fundraisers, and mentor to new business entrepreneurs and CPA students.
+Kelly’s family has lived in Langley for five generations and she and her children were all born at Langley Memorial Hospital.
+These deep roots are one of the reasons she feels strongly about the importance of living, working, and giving back in our community.
+Kelly has volunteered as Treasurer with Soroptimist International of the Langleys, as Chair of Bras For A Cause fundraisers, and as a mentor to new business entrepreneurs and CPA students.

-Michael is an Investment Counsellor with RBC Phillips Hager North Investment Council/RBC Global Asset Management Inc and is the newest member of our Board of Directors.
+Michael is an Investment Counsellor with RBC Phillips Hager North Investment Council/RBC Global Asset Management Inc.

-Balraj has over 30 years experience in Construction Materials Engineering and Construction Management.
-He is currently serving as a Chairman of BM Group of Companies, who own a number of land development, construction, restoration and material supply businesses.
+Balraj has over 30 years’ experience in construction materials engineering and construction management.
+He is currently serving as a Chairman of BM Group of Companies, which own a number of land development, construction, restoration, and material supply businesses.

 Balraj makes his home in Langley, where he lives with his wife and three children.
 He is passionate about respectful elderly care and timely medical services for society.
-He regularly supports a number of health service organizations and cares for Langley Memorial Hospital due to his personal experience with the care and treatment he has received for his family and extended family in the past.
-Balraj is looking forward to serving his tenure on the Board of Directors.
+He regularly supports a number of health service organizations and his commitment to supporting Langley Memorial Hospital is due to personal experience with the care and treatment his family and extended family received in the past.

-Melanie Skidmore has worked in the South Fraser Health Authority since 2004, after receiving her Bachelor’s of Science in Nursing.
-She has taken on the role of Clinical Nurse Educator in the Surgical & Thoracic Unit at Surrey Memorial Hospital after completing the High Acuity Nursing Specialty at BCIT along with additional education to support her leadership role.
+Melanie Skidmore has worked in the South Fraser Health Authority since 2004, after receiving her Bachelor of Science in Nursing.
+She has taken on the role of Clinical Nurse Educator in the Surgical and Thoracic Unit at Surrey Memorial Hospital after completing the High Acuity Nursing Specialty at BCIT along with additional education to support her leadership role.

 Melanie has resided in Langley for the last five years with her family.
 She has been blessed with two young daughters and is proud of her new life as a career-driven mother.
 Even though she sees her children as her ultimate success, Melanie remains passionate and focused on achieving her ultimate goal of improving the overall health care system in BC.
 Throughout her 12 years of dedicated service, Melanie has made countless contributions to updating the health system by developing and implementing many site-based and regional development initiatives.